 From 2010 to 2015, Jon guest curated a series of group exhibitions at Copro Gallery in Santa Monica, CA. Jon had been admiring Copro Gallery’s artists and exhibition program for many years, so he was thrilled when owner Greg Escalante and director Gary Pressman reached out and invited him to bring the Collective to their space.
 The significance of this was enhanced by Escalante’s contribution to this movement as the co-founder of Juxtapoz Magazine and curator of many of the first museum shows for artists in the movement.
 Escalante, a personal hero and friend to Jon, died in 2017.

 Curating the group exhibitions provided Jon the excuse to finally travel to the USA and meet many of the artists whom he had been corresponding with and promoting for years.
-The artists were warm and hospitable to Jon, reinforcing the sense of belonging that he had first experienced with members of the Australian Art Collective years prior.
-And the shared sense of purpose and camaraderie among the artists reinforced the sense that he was part of a global movement.
+He found that he had more in common with the artists than their shared passion for strange art and he experienced a powerful sense of belonging.
+The shared sense of purpose and camaraderie among the artists was inspiring and contagious.
+Jon came to feel as though he was part of a global community.

 Jon also met countless people in Los Angeles who had followed Beinart since the beginning, which was a new experience, as the following in Melbourne was still very niche and underground at that stage.
 It was exciting to see that his projects had made a difference to so many people and that there was so much interest and enthusiasm for the art that he loved.

-Jon Beinart and Corinne Beinart at the opening of Dystopia at Copro Gallery (2011)
+Jon Beinart and Corinne Leita at the opening of Dystopia at Copro Gallery (2011)

 From Website Curator to Gallery Owner

 By the end of the campaign they had raised enough money to open a gallery and pay a year’s rent in advance, and they opened Beinart Gallery in February 2016.
-The “pop-up” quickly became a permanent space: it has been running for almost 4 years!
+The “pop-up” quickly became a permanent space: it has been running for over 6 years!
 With the launch of the gallery, Jon stopped his psychology studies.
-He and Corinne run the gallery jointly, and while Jon has largely had more visibility in the art community because of his work with the Collective, the gallery would not exist without Corinne, both because it was her idea and because she is his equal partner in the running of it.

 To Jon, his journey from a young introverted artist to founding a collective, publishing art books, curating international art shows and now running a gallery has been a surreal one.
 He feels extraordinarily grateful to have stumbled upon a career that is so aligned with his passion and sense of purpose.
 By opening a specialised art gallery in his own hometown, he has been able to support artists who, like the alienated artist of his youth, have found their own sense of community and acceptance within the art world.